Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/intro.md

 # What is LLMs?

 LLMs alone are often limited in their ability to understand the context, interact with real world, or learn and adapt.
 LLMs have an impressive general knowledge but are limited to their training data.

+# What is Caching in LLM

+Caching alone is is the is the practice of storing frequently accessed data or results in temporary, faster storage layer.
+It can boost performance and save costs with API.
+Caching optimize interactions with LLMs by reducing API calls and speeding up applications, resulting in a more efficient user experience.